 - A cover page including: the article title, author name(s) and affiliations, the article abstract (up to 250 words), up to 5 keywords, , funding details, a conflict of interest statement, the article word count including references, and up to 3-4 key points summarising the content.
 The contribution made by the submission to the field and relevance to ‘global social challenges’ should be clear from these key points, which should also be covered in the main text.
 A cover page template is available to download here.

 - A fully anonymized manuscript which does not include any of the information included in the cover page.
 It should not include any acknowledgments, funding details, or conflicts of interest that would identify the author(s).
-References to the authors' own work should be anonymised as follows: "Author's/s own, [year]".
+References to the authors' own work should be anonymised as follows: "Author's/s own, [year]", and title and publication removed.
 Please note that submissions that have not been sufficiently anonymised will be returned.

 - If you have any Figures and Tables these must be emailed as separate files.
 Please indicate where they should be placed in the text by inserting: ‘Figure X here’ and provide numbers, titles and sources where appropriate.